amygdalama/programming-projects/list.md

 * implement a sql database backend if you didn't already
 * implement a http backend (`phonebook lookup Tom -b 'http://mywebsite/phonebook'` etc.)
 * Add tab completion

-## Library of Things

-Build a tool which can store items (be they links, files, etc.) and retrieve them quickly.
-Implement tagging and sorting to find them faster.

-This is a purposefully open-ended assignment, to encourage people to find something in their life which needs sorting, and build a tool that will actually help them with it.
-This could be a website, a command-line tool, or whatever!

-Things that should work:

-* Adding items to the library
-* Retriving items from the library
-* Filtering the items in the library by name
-* Tagging items in the library with some form of metadata
-* Filtering the items in the library by tag

-Ideal Goals:

-* Make the storing, retrieval, and search as fast as possible.
-  * This is a good time to look into interesting sorting and searching algorithms!
-* Add autocompletion in as many ways as possible
-  * Tag names, item names, etc etc.
-  * For web applications, returning results with a partial search (a la google search)